 Skip to main content

-Data Analyzer
+Data Analysis

-Uptimai Data Analyzer builds the complete surrogate mathematical model of the solved problem.
+Uptimai Data Analysis builds the complete surrogate mathematical model of the solved problem.
 It allows performing the full study of dependencies of output values on uncertain inputs, not only sensitivities to input variables.
 On the full model, it is possible to prepare the complete set of visualisations of these dependencies and walk in detail through all statistical characteristics of the model.
 It also allows statistics-based optimization, in which results are again delivered in the form of easily readable graphics, giving the user straightforward hints for increased performance in a range of e.g. operational and environmental conditions, or manufacturing tolerances.
-Here it looks very similar to the Uncertainty Quantification method, however, the Data Analyzer works with already prepared datasets and does not call for outputs corresponding to specific combinations of input parameters.
+Here it looks very similar to the Uncertainty Quantification method, however, the Data Analysis works with already prepared datasets and does not call for outputs corresponding to specific combinations of input parameters.

-How to use the interface#
+How to use the interface

 Figure 1 shows the initial screen of the Core Solver Setup GUI.
 The strip on the top of the window is common for all methods.
 From the left, at first, it informs the user about the setup file which is being processed.
 Then, there are three tabs of solver settings: